bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:06:50

-Yeah, but there are some other unconfirmed screenshots of tweets that suggest that Motiv may have been slightly different.
+Yeah, but there are some other unconfirmed screenshots of tweets that suggest that motive may have been slightly different.
 But in any case, we know that these transactions were deliberately filtered.

 Speaker 0: 00:06:58